Iconic view of Ruhl Plage at Promenades des Anglais.

 No phone, no credit card, no opentable- couldn't get more old town than that.
-To snag a dinner spot, your best bet is to walk into the restaurant during odd hours and ask if there any availabilities for the night.
+To snag a dinner spot, your best bet is to walk into the restaurant during odd hours and ask if there is any availability for the night.
 Luckily for us, we were able to snag 9 PM slot giving us enough time to roam around Nice.

 Voila.
 Nice's best secret- La Merenda's Pâtes au pistou

-Very simple menu.
+Simple menu.
 Don't mind if we pop another bottle of red!

 Nocciola and Speculoos, a lethal combination of all things sweet.